NAICNO/Jobanalyzer/production/sonar-server/README.md

 Let $JOBANALYZER be the Jobanalyzer root directory.

-First build and test the executables:
+### Step 1: Build

+First build and test the executables, as follows.
+Remember, you may first need to `module load` Go 1.20 or later and Rust 1.65 or later, or otherwise obtain those tools.

 ```
   cd $JOBANALYZER